tursilion/vgmcomp2/Players/libgbavgm2/readme.txt

  - include GBASNPlay.h to play back music (on the GB channels)
  - include GBASfxPlay.h to play back sound effects
     - this implies you are also playing music - if you are ONLY playing sound effects, just use GBASNPlay.h
+ - you MUST call gbasninit() to initialize the sound system, timers, and interrupts
+ - you MUST call snupdateaudio() when timer 2 expires to reload the audio buffers

  - calling syntax is detailed below

 FROM ASM: